sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 \end{bmatrix}
 $$

-Now, let's create an inverse of this matrix:
+Now, let’s create an inverse of this matrix:

 ```kotlin
 val inv = diag.inverse()